 Limitation periods are prescribed by statute (Limitation Act (1996 Revision)) and vary depending on the nature of the claim.
 Claims under contract expire six years after the date of breach.
 Claims under a speciality (including a deed) expire 12 years after the cause of action arises.
 Tort claims have a six-year limitation period, which usually commences on the date the damage is incurred.
-However, for personal injury, libel and slander the time limit is three years.

-Actions for sums recoverable under a legislative provision must be begun within six years from the date when the sum became due.
+However, for personal injury, libel and slander, the time limit is three years.
+Actions for sums recoverable under a legislative provision must be started within six years from the date when the sum became due.
 Claims for recovery of land can be commenced up to 12 years from the date when the right accrued (or 30 years if the claim is against the Crown).

+Contributed by: Sam Dawson, Peter Sherwood and Denis Olarou, Carey Olsen

 In certain circumstances, limitation periods can be extended or abrogated altogether.
 For example, if the right of action has been deliberately concealed from the claimant by the defendant or if there has been acknowledgment of the debt or part-payment, the limitation period may be extended.

-Contributed by: Sam Dawson, Peter Sherwood, Denis Olarou and Jan Golaszewski, Carey Olsen

 Limitation periods do not apply at all in claims by a beneficiary against a trustee for fraudulent breach of trust or the recovery for trust property.
 In all cases, aside from limitation, claims might also become barred through delay ("laches").
 In claims against companies, limitation stops running if a winding-up order is made in respect of the company.
 Special limitation rules apply to some claims available to company liquidators.

-It is also possible for parties to enter into standstill agreements to pause limitation periods while settlement negotiations are ongoing.
+It is also possible for parties to enter into stand-still agreements to pause limitation periods while settlement negotiations are ongoing.